 The mission of the APA Interdivisional Task Force on the Pandemic is to enable psychologists with expertise in trauma share knowledge and resources about the psychological impact of the pandemic, how we can cope with it, and how we can minimize deleterious impact.
-These resources, including human resources, will be available to help other psychologists, first-line responders, caregivers, families, and children who are impacted by this trauma.
+These resources, including human resources, are being developed to help other psychologists, first-line responders, caregivers, families, and children who are impacted by this trauma.

 Task Force Admin Group:

 Membership on the Interdivisional Task Force includes psychologists with trauma expertise and who are connected with others with expertise in trauma, crisis, grief reactions, disasters, violence and related areas.
 Collectively Task Force Members, working in one or more Work Groups, meet regularly to create new resources and amalgamate existing ones.
 These relevant resources include reading and reference materials, video productions, reading materials and links to services and training.
 Workgroups are focusing on the following areas, with several under development.
 All seek membership and assistance from Task Force members:

 Crisis Intervention Teams / Trauma Consultation

 - The Crisis Intervention Teams/Trauma Consultation working group's mission is to provide varying resources depending on crisis stage to individuals and organizations in emergent crisis affected by the COVID-19 pandemic, particularly emergency/crisis responders (e.g., fire dept, police dept, EMTs), other essential workers, and mental health providers registered through state crisis registries.
 The group is also working on the development of a new framework of providing crisis management and emergency services to meet the unique needs of the current COVID-19 pandemic and evaluating current models of crisis intervention services.
 In addition, the working group is reviewing systemic barriers, gaps, and resources currently available.